delonnewman/gen-test/README.md

 There seemed to be a need for a simple, extensible, implementation for Ruby, that isn't a DSL or a framework.
 This module strives to serve that purpose, it's still very incomplete, but it's proven useful.

+You can use Gen::Test along side other tests written in a different style and it's designed to be used with other testing frameworks like [Minitest](https://github.com/seattlerb/minitest) and [Rspec](https://rspec.info/).

+It's also extensible, defining a simple protocol for extensiblity.
+Just define a `generate` method that can be called with no arguments and returns your generated data on any object and it can be used as a generator.

+Many core objects have already been extended (see [lib/ext_core.rb](lib/ext_core.rb)).
+You can also make use of `Gen::Generator` which is a Proc-like object that implements the `generate` method.

 Install
 =======